Twitter storm around Man Utd move was new for the women's game - Duggan | Goal.com

-Twitter storm around Man Utd move was new for the women's game - Duggan
+Duggan: Twitter storm around rumoured Man Utd move was new for women's game

 England Women’s international Toni Duggan said she was never close to signing for Manchester United after leaving Barcelona last summer and that the rumours on Twitter were new for women’s football.